 Amid the nationwide lockdowns, US adults added one hour a day to their daily digital media consumption, spending 7 hours and 57 minutes on digital platforms.
 Twitter usage stats show that the platform accounts for only a tiny portion of that.
 Facebook dominates when it comes to social platforms: a US adult is likely to spend 22 minutes on Facebook, while Instagram gets 11 minutes.

-While the average number of tweets per day has demonstrated a steep incline amid the pandemic, the number of active Twitter users entertained a modest growth.
-The number of monetizable daily active usage (as Twitter likes to put it for investors) has nearly doubled between 2017 and 2021.
+The number of monetizable daily active usage (as Twitter likes to put it for investors) has nearly doubled between 2017 and 2022.
 Twitter statistics by year show that the platform’s mDAUs are increasing steadily, reaching the 200-million mark for the first time in the second quarter of 2021.
-There’s still a long way to catch Instagram’s eye-watering +900 million reach
+There’s still a long way to catch Instagram’s eye-watering +900 million reach.

 5. Only half of US users visit Twitter daily.